-- This year we began the first year of a long term project at James Campbell National Wildlife Refuge on Oahu to translocate Laysan Albatross eggs from PMRF on Kauai (learn more here), hatch them in incubators and hand-feed the chicks until fledging.
+In 2014, we began the first year of a long term project at James Campbell National Wildlife Refuge on Oahu to translocate Laysan Albatross eggs from PMRF on Kauai (learn more here), hatch them in incubators and hand-feed the chicks until fledging.
 The goal of the project is to use unwanted albatross eggs from an aircraft runway on Kauai and start a new albatross colony on Oahu where they will be safe.
-Year one resulted in the success fledging of 10 chicks; watch a small news story on the project here.
-In year two we hope to increase this number as well as construct a predator proof fence for the new colony.
-In year three we will begin bringing Black-footed Albatrosses in hopes of establishing the first main Island colony of this species.
-Partners on this project include U.S. Fish and Wildlife Service, the U.S. Navy, the National Fish and Wildlife Foundation, the David and Lucile Packard Foundation and the American Bird Conservancy.
+The first two years have resulted in the successful fledging of 29 chicks; watch a small news story on the project here.
+In 2016 we constructed a predator proof fence for the new colony., and in early 2017 we brought 15 Black-footed Albatrosses in hopes of establishing the first main Island colony of this species.
+Partners on this project include U.S. Fish and Wildlife Service, the U.S. Navy, the National Fish and Wildlife Foundation, the Papahanaumokuakea Marine National Monument, the David and Lucile Packard Foundation and the American Bird Conservancy.